cs230-stanford/website-2018-winter/_posts/2018-02-01-project-starter-code.md

   - `model/utils.py`: utility functions for handling hyperparams / logging
   - `model/training.py`: utility functions to train a model
   - `model/evaluation.py`: utility functions to evaluate a model
-- `build_dataset.py`: script to download data.
-Makes it easy to clone the repo, download the data and be ready to work
+- `build_dataset.py`: creates or transforms the dataset, build the split into train/dev/test
 - `train.py`: train the model on the input data, and evaluate each epoch on the dev set
 - `search_hyperparams.py`: run `train.py` multiple times with different hyperparameters
 - `synthesize_results.py`: explore different experiments in a directory and display a nice table of all the results